jevgenik/manuals/source/files/software/other/vnc.rst

 noVNC
 -----
-noVNC is both a HTML VNC client JavaScript library and an application built on top of that library.
+noVNC - the open source VNC client - noVNC is both a VNC client JavaScript library as well as an application built on top of that library.
 noVNC runs well in any modern browser including mobile browsers (iOS and Android).

 * RFB over WebSockets (RFC 6455) is used to communicate between the client and server.
 * Port 6080 is used by default for noVNC Websockify server.
 * Websockify is a WebSocket to TCP proxy/bridge.
 It accepts WebSocket connections and forwards them to a specified host and port, which is typically the VNC server.
+* Popular noVNC

 .. figure:: images/novnc_architecture.png